 Closest gate: C17

 You’ll feel instantly cosmopolitan upon entering this sleek wine bar, which also operates locations in Brussels, Paris, and Miami.
 Four different pour options (from a three-ounce taste to the whole bottle) make it easy to assemble a pre-flight “flight” that travels the globe with vintages from Spain, Italy, South Africa, and beyond.
-When hunger strikes, pair up those sips with any of the small plates, including a medley of specialty salads and sandwiches (think: roasted pepper hummus, charcuterie boards, and smoked salmon sandwiches).
+When hunger strikes, pair up those sips with any of the small plates, including a medley of specialty salads and sandwiches (think: cheese plates, charcuterie boards, and shrimp cocktail).

 Closest gate: C18

 A Chicago institution, Billy Goat Tavern was first established right across from what is now the United Center all the way back in 1934.
 Although known for their famous “Cheezborger,” the tavern slings other all-day delights, too, like Steak and Eggs, Corned Beef Sandwiches, Polish Sausages, and more.
 Just remember—no Coke, Pepsi!

 This restaurant first opened doors in Chicago’s Loop in 1898 and has been frequented ever since for its authentic German fare and classic pub vibes.
 And when the team launched its ORD outpost 20-odd years ago, they modeled it after the original location in terms of both menu and décor (right down to the stained-glass Tiffany windows), featuring specialty salads, omelets, and hand-carved sandwiches served on bread baked fresh daily at the main restaurant.
 Don’t miss the beer (or root beer)—it arrives fresh off the spout from the team’s Adams Street Brewery.